WGBH-MLA/AAPB2/app/views/exhibits/eotp/5-7-labor-business.md

 <tr><td><a href="https://s3.amazonaws.com/americanarchive.org/exhibits/BayardRustin.jpg" target="_blank"><img src="https://s3.amazonaws.com/americanarchive.org/exhibits/BayardRustin.jpg" class="big-image" alt="Image of Bayard Rustin during his interview for America, They Loved You Madly."/></a></td></tr>
 </table>

 In 1941 Randolph, Rustin, and [A.J.
 Muste](https://ajmuste.org/aj_mustes-life-of-activism) planned a march on [Washington, DC](https://civilrightstrail.com/state/district-of-columbia/), to protest racial discrimination in war-related industries.
-However, they called it off when President Franklin D. Roosevelt, anxious about the potential for violence at the march, issued [Executive Order 8802: Fair Employment Practice in Defense Industries](https://www.ourdocuments.gov/doc.php?flash=false&doc=72).
+They called it off, however, when President Franklin D. Roosevelt, anxious about the potential for violence at the march, issued [Executive Order 8802: Fair Employment Practice in Defense Industries](https://www.ourdocuments.gov/doc.php?flash=false&doc=72).
 The order barred discrimination in defense hiring, though not in the armed forces.
 But in 1963, Randolph realized his longstanding ambition to stage a march on the capital when he spearheaded the [March on Washington for Jobs and Freedom](https://kinginstitute.stanford.edu/encyclopedia/march-washington-jobs-and-freedom).

 According to Rustin, Randolph believed that sit-ins, marches, and other forms of nonviolent protest were effective methods for securing Black voting rights and equal access to public accommodations.
 He thought, however, that the coming fight for economic justice would require an emphasis on voter education and the formation of a united front made up of Black civil rights organizations, labor unions, and religious groups.
 For Randolph, the March on Washington marked the end of what Rustin calls ‘the demonstration period" and the beginning of a new period, one chiefly concerned with economic justice.